KonnexionsGmbH/ora_bench/README.md

 In each build the following tasks are performed:

-1. Installation of Elixir, Erlang, Go, Java, Oracle Instant Client and Python.
+1. Installation of Elixir, Erlang, Go, Java, Oracle Instant Client and Python 3.
 2. Creation of the bulk file with the script `run_create_bulk_file`.
 3. Execution of the `run_properties_variations`sub-script.
 4. Storing the measurement results in the branch `gh-pages`.